Dear Writers, Publishers, Publicists and Other Bookish Folks,

-If you are organizing a tour, I am more likely to say ‘yes’ if dates are organized more than 4 weeks in advance, participants are provided with a schedule and links to other sites in advance of the tour’s launch, and if the other participants are more interested in discussing books than copying a GoodReads summary.
+If you are organizing a tour, I am more likely to say ‘yes’ if dates are organized more than 4 weeks in advance, participants are provided with a schedule and links to other sites in advance of the tour’s launch, and if the other participants are more interested in discussing books than in copying a GoodReads summary.

 What happens if I agree to accept a work?

 Feature reviews here average 800 words, rooted in the full experience of a work’s structure, language, style and themes.
-They include an average of 4 relevant (and spoiler-free) quotes from the narrative, so that the work has an opportunity to speak for itself as well.
+They include relevant (and spoiler-free) quotes from the narrative, so that the work has an opportunity to speak for itself as well.
 The books are discussed in a variety of places online and favourites are actively promoted in social media.
 Links to an author’s page/publisher’s page are often included (see below).